cafehaine/dotfiles/README.md

 - Desktop environment
   - Sway − The window manager
   - Waybar − A fancy status bar
-  - wallutils − Utilities to set the wallpaper
   - swaylock − To lock a session
-  - mako − A notification daemo like dunst
-  - redshift-wayland-git − redshift with support for sway
   - wl-copy − to set the clipboard from command line
-  - clipman − a clipboard manager
   - pactl − To change the volume levels
   - mpc − To control mpd and have some music
   - grim and slurp − to take screenshots
   - kanshi - to setup the screen layouts I use
 - GUI apps
-  - firefox-developer-edition − Get firefox.
+  - firefox − Get firefox.
-  - imv − Like feh, but for wayland
-  - kitty − a nice terminal with support for ligatures
+  - ghostty − a nice terminal with support for ligatures
   - thunar − A lightweight file manager
   - albert − A launcher similar to apple's spotlight
   - mpv − imo the best video player out there
 - CLI apps
-  - xonsh
-  - vim
   - top
   - curl
   - youtube-dl
   - pacman − (BTW I use arch)
-  - yay − a great aur helper

 ## Setup